SarafaAdeyemo/sarafaAdeyemo/README.md

 ## Research Area 👨‍💻

 - Artificial Intelligence (AI) in Education
-- IoT in Education
+- Internet of Things (IoT) in Education

 ## Work Experience 💼

 - I have worked in the academic environment over the last couple of years, starting in 2005 where I took a role at Federal College of Education (Technical) Gusau, Nigeria, as an Instructor in computer Science Department.
 I then worked as a Lecturer and a resesrcher in the same Institution.

-## Achievement/Responsibility
+## Achievement/Responsibility 🏆

 -	Member ICT Development Committee, Federal College of Education (Technical) Gusau.
 February 2022 to Date.
 -	Degree Programme Coordinator, Computer Science Education Programme, Federal College of Education (Technical) Gusau.
 November 2019 to Date.